 6. Anti-Aging Benefits to the Skin

-When we’re sick and our bodies are not detoxing well, our skin is at risk of aging.
+When we’re sick and our bodies are not detoxing well, our skin is more at risk of aging.
 While aging is a very natural and beautiful process, it’s important to take care of ourselves both inside and out!
 Saunas penetrate the tissue underneath the skin and produce an anti-aging benefit that is safe and effective.

-7. Improves Cardiac Function
+7. Improvements to Cardiac Function and Blood Pressure

-The researchers in this study also suggest that there might be multiple mechanisms at play that allow the infrared sauna to lower oxidative stress, but more research needs to be done in this area.
+The researchers in this study also suggested that there might be multiple mechanisms at play that allow the infrared sauna to lower oxidative stress, but more research needs to be done in this area.

 8. Wound Healing and Cell Regeneration

-Inflammation, hypothyroidism and autoimmune disease can be associated with poor wound healing and poor skin healing.
+Inflammation, hypothyroidism and autoimmune disease can be associated with poor wound and skin healing.
 While the role of thyroid hormone in wound healing is currently controversial in scientific literature, one thing can be certain: infrared technology has been proven to be incredibly helpful in promoting speedy skin recovery.

 A study by NASA involving light-emitting diodes (LEDs) found that near-infrared light therapy can significantly improve human tissue growth, as well as promote faster cell regeneration and wound healing, by delivering light deep into tissues of the body.
 In fact, in some cases, human cell growth increased by 155 to 171 percent, and wound size decreased by up to 36 percent in the study’s rat models.